sebjameswml/healpixviewer/README.md

 ![A view of Earth's topograpy and the cosmic microwave background radiation](https://github.com/sebjameswml/healpixviewer/blob/main/images/Earth_and_CMBR.png?raw=true)

-This is a simple HEALPix viewer, which uses the [`morph::HealpixVisual`](https://github.com/ABRG-Models/morphologica/blob/main/morph/HealpixVisual.h) class from [morphologica](https://github.com/ABRG-Models/morphologica).
+This is a simple HEALPix viewer, which uses the [`mplot::HealpixVisual`](https://github.com/sebsjames/mathplot/blob/main/morph/HealpixVisual.h) class from [mathplot](https://github.com/sebsjames/mathplot).

 It plots your scalar-valued HEALPix dataset on the sphere using a colour map *and* optionally relief to indicate value.
 There is a wide choice of colour maps (including those from [CET](https://colorcet.com), matplotlib and [Fabio Crameri](https://www.fabiocrameri.ch/colourmaps/)) which, along with the relief scaling, can be configured via a simple JSON file.

 ## Dependencies

-If you are using Debian or Ubuntu, the following `apt` command should install the morphologica dependencies as well as the official Healpix C library.
+If you are using Debian or Ubuntu, the following `apt` command should install the mathplot dependencies as well as the official Healpix C library.

 ```bash